QCA Code Statement

 Gamma is committed to listening and communicating openly with its shareholders to ensure that its strategy, business model and performance are clearly understood.
 Understanding what analysts and investors think about us, and in turn, helping these audiences understand our business, is a key part of driving our business forward and we actively seek dialogue with analysts, investors and potential investors.
 Communication with shareholders is undertaken through press releases, general presentations at the time of the release of the annual and interim results and face-to-face meetings (both at the time of results and on request).

-There is regular dialogue with institutional shareholders to ensure that the members of the Board develop an understanding of their views and concerns, including meetings after the announcement of the Group’s annual and interim results to the City.
+There is regular dialogue with institutional shareholders to ensure that the members of the Board develop an understanding of their views and concerns, including meetings after the announcement of the Group’s annual and interim results to the markets.
 These meetings allow the Executive Directors to update shareholders on strategy, the Group’s performance and business evolution.
-The Chairman also meets with shareholders separately from the executive.
+The Chair also meets with shareholders separately from the executive.
 All board members receive copies of feedback reports from the investor meetings which are compiled independently by Gamma’s Nominated Advisor, thus keeping them in touch with shareholder opinion.

 Our Senior Independent Director and committee Chairs are also available to meet with shareholders on request.

 The AGM is the main forum for dialogue between investors and the Board.
 Copies of our annual report and the notice of AGM are sent to all shareholders at least 21 days before the meeting.
 Copies of these and other information for shareholders is provided on our website: https://www.gammacommunicationsplc.com/investors/.
-The Executive Directors, Chairman of the Board, together with all other Directors, routinely attend the AGM and are available to answer questions raised by shareholders.
+The Executive Directors, Chair of the Board, together with all other Directors, routinely attend the AGM and are available to answer questions raised by shareholders.
 As soon as practicable after the AGM has finished, the results of the AGM are released through a regulatory news service.
 The announcement also provides, for information, details of the total number of votes in favour of each resolution.
 At last year’s AGM, all resolutions put to shareholders were duly passed.

 Gamma retains the services of Progressive Equity Research who provide independent research and commentary on Gamma.
 This can be accessed by any private investor via Progressive’s website.
 In addition, Gamma seeks to engage with publications which are used by private investors so that commentary on Gamma’s results becomes widely available.